Academy · First Tattoo

 The Big Picture First Tattoo Tips Before You Even Book

 Most of the regret people report from their first tattoo is not about technique or aftercare.
-It is about decisions made too quickly — the wrong artist, the wrong design, the wrong placement.
-Spend the time on the decisions and the rest gets dramatically easier.
+It is about decisions made too quickly: the wrong artist, the wrong design, the wrong placement.
+Spend the time on the decisions and the rest gets considerably easier.

 Choose the Artist Before the Design